JGS9515/snn/README.md

 ## CalIt2_fill_label_field

 - Contamos con el parámetro **personsCount** para establecer cuando analizar si es necesario analizar si es anomalía.
   - Ejemplo: En el caso de utilizar 4, solamente entrará en consideración valores por encima de 4, el resto se considera no anómalo por lo que el label será 0.
+- Para decidir si es un campo anómalo se tiene en cuenta
 - El segundo parámetro es un booleano  **reasonOfAnomaly**, se utiliza para añadir un atributo llamado **reason** con los motivos de los casos anómalos.
 Los posibles valores son:
   - 'Is an anomaly if many people are exiting at the start of an event'
   - 'Is an anomaly if many people are entering at the end of an event'
   - 'Is an anomaly if many people are exiting when there is no event'
   - 'Is an anomaly if many people are entering when there is no event'

   - El resultado del último paso (en caso de utilizar la configuración de **reasonOfAnomaly** en True).
 De esta forma es sencillo verificar cuantas tuplas son anómalas después del preprocesamiento.
 En el ejemplo a continuación se puede observar que se hay 2500 tuplas anómalas: